 Muscat, on the Oman Sea, is the capital city.
 It is extremely modern, clean, and quiet, and a ride along the Corniche east to the old town is another sensual delight.

 There are numerous high-end hotels in Muscat, particularly in the expensive Madian Qaboos or Qurm neighborhoods.
-One needs to balance cost against convenience: I stayed in a modest hotel not far from the spectacular Sultan Qaboos Grand Mosque, but far enough from Old Muscat to cost me $60 my first day on taxi fares.
+One needs to balance cost against convenience: I stayed in a modest hotel not far from the spectacular Sultan Qaboos Grand Mosque, but far enough from Old Muscat to cost me $60 my first day on taxi fares (get the best hotel deals in Oman with HotelsCombined).
 There are so many museums, mosques, palaces and things to do in Muscat (not to mention shopping in the souks) that I recommend staying closer to the Muttrah Souq.

 While it’s hard to get a decent cup of coffee in Oman, there are wonderful fresh fruit juices and chai (tea) is served with cream and sugar, unless you specify otherwise.
 No one smokes.